The drivers of online polarization: fitting models to data: Methods

 After the update of user opinion, links within the filtered neighborhood are reinforced, while those outside are discounted, depending on the value of $\gamma$:

-Opinion and weight values are forced to in the $[0,1]$ interval through clipping.
-The network dynamics generally converges to a stable state after 50-100 time steps (see Supporting Information).
-The evolution of users opinion and networks connections determine the final opinion distribution.
+Opinion and weight values are forced in the $[0,1]$ interval through clipping. {The number of iterations is fixed to $T = 500$ however,} both the network and opinion dynamics generally converge to a stable state after 50-100 time steps (see Figure S1).
+The final distribution of opinions is determined by the evolution of user opinions and network connections over time.